moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_api/index.md

 To make the most of this guide, ensure you have:

 - Familiarity with REST APIs and app development fundamentals.
-- A DataOS API key with access to your Product 360 Data Product.
+- A DataOS API key with access to your Product Affinity Data Product.

 ## Steps to follow